 History and Setting of the Kendal Crosslands Arboretum

 In 1681, William Penn specified that settlers coming to the lands granted to him by English King Charles II must preserve one acre of trees for every five acres cleared.
 In southeastern Pennsylvania, descendants of those settlers extended Penn's far-sighted conservation measures by establishing collections of trees.
 In the 1970s, the first residents of the Kendal and Crosslands communities joined in the arboretum-creating tradition that began in this area by Quakers John Bartram (Bartram Gardens), Minshall and Jacob Painter (Tyler Arboretum), Joshua and Samuel Peirce (Peirce's Park, the beginnings of Longwood Gardens), and carried on by other Quakers, including John Morris (Morris Arboretum), Arthur Hoyt Scott and the founders of Swarthmore College (Scott Arboretum), and Henry Cope (Awbury Arboretum).

 The Kendal at Longwood Community (KCC) was established in 1972 and the Crosslands Community opened in 1976.
 A non-public paved service road and a network of trails through two hundred acres of mature woodland link the arboretum's two sections.
 Trees stand among and around stone and brick farmhouses, barns, clusters of cottages, two-story apartment buildings, and the dining, fitness, and health centers of the two communities.
-The numbered and labeled trees on the Tree List are adjacent to or near paved, handicap accessible paths, and represent sixty-two different species.
+The numbered and labeled trees on the Tree List are adjacent to or near paved, handicap accessible paths, and represent over 100 different species.
 Suggested loop walks take visitors by numerous other trees, shrubs, small gardens, and alongside woodlands and meadows.